Gordon999/Pi-MP3_Player/README.md

 /media/pi/JUKEBOX/Roxy Music/For Your Pleasure/01 Do The Strand.mp3
 /media/pi/JUKEBOX/Roxy Music/For Your Pleasure/02 Beauty Queen.mp3

 in this case JUKEBOX is the name of the USB stick.

+You can put other .m3u files in the /home/pi/Documents/ directory and they can be accessed using the P-List buttons.
+Remember to include the full path to the tracks.

-On the USB sticks the format must be /Artist Name/Album Name/Track Name so in File Manager you will see the Tracks under /media/pi/JUKEBOX/Who/The Very Best of the Who/
+On the USB sticks the format must be /Artist Name/Album Name/Track Name so in File Manager you will see the Tracks under /media/pi/JUKEBOX/Roxy Music/For Your Pleasure/

 If you don't have a /home/pi/Documents/ALLTracks.m3u file when you start the script it will generate one from the tracks it finds on the USB stick(s).

 Clicking on RELOAD ALLTracks will make a new playlist from the USB stick(s).

-You can Play or Stop Tracks (remember to Stop BEFORE closing the script or click QUIT or SHUTDOWN ), Shuffle ON/OFF, Repeat ON/OFF, Restore to original A-Z Artist track order, switch to next / previous Artist, Album or Track.
+You can Play or Stop Tracks (remember to Stop BEFORE closing the script or click QUIT or SHUTDOWN ), Shuffle ON/OFF, Repeat ON/OFF, Chnage to A-Z Artist track order, switch to next / previous Artist, Album or Track.
 Clicking A-Z Artists track after the initial sort will step through the artists from A to Z, showing the first one for each letter.
 To select others with the same starting letter use NEXT ARTIST.

 You can also generate .m3u files.
 Choose the album or track from ALLTracks.m3u, enter a name for the .m3u list (if you don't it will make a name based on date & time), then press either ADD track to .m3u or ADD album to .m3u.
 ADD P-LIst to .m3u will allow you to make larger .m3us from other m3us.
 You can now access the new playlist with the P-list buttons.